MrSumada/reading-the-regex/README.md

     \w --- Matches any basic Latin alphanumeric including _.
     \s matches a single whitespace “ “, including tabs and line breaks.

-And \D, \W, \S invert their corresponding lower case counterparts.
-For example, \D would match occurrences that DON'T contain arabic numerals.
+And `\D`, `\W`, `\S` invert their corresponding lower case counterparts.
+For example, `\D` would match occurrences that DON'T contain arabic numerals.

 ### Flags

-After a regex literal expression is terminated with its second /, more functionality or limits can be added with a flag.
+After a regex literal expression is terminated with its second `/`, more functionality or limits can be added with a **flag**.
 Here are some common examples:

     g --- the global search, teh expression will test against all matches. i --- the characters' case should be ignored in matches.